Updated June 8, 2024

 • Legal action from collectors

 The collection agency can sue you for not paying the debt.
-Unpaid debts have statutes of limitations (SOL).
-An SOL is the amount of time debt collectors have to take legal action against you for the debt.
+Unpaid debts have statutes of limitations (SOL), which is the amount of time debt collectors have to take legal action against you for the debt.

 SOL is different from the number of years the collection account can stay on your credit report.

 Each state has a different SOL for collection accounts.
-More importantly, even if the collection account disappears from your credit report, debt collectors can still file lawsuit against you if SOL permits.
+More importantly, even if the collection account disappears from your credit report, debt collectors can still file lawsuits against you if SOL permits.

 What is the main obstacle you face when trying to remove collections from your credit report?